michaelbakshandeh/calendar-project/index.md

-The amount of time spent exercising appears to be relatively constant, the amount of time that I spent doing schoolwork appears to be greater in the full week that I was recording data,
+The amount of time spent exercising appears to be relatively constant, the amount of time that I spent doing schoolwork appears to be greater in the full week that I was recording data, and the amount of sleep that I had each night was also relatively constant.

+This streamgraph provides evidence that I am productive on the weekends while I am in quarantine.
+It would be interesting to see if this changes once I am back at school.